HippoEug/HackTheBox/Lame.md

 Shellcodes: No Results
 ```

-There are a few interesting choices, but we are going for `Metasploit Username map script Command Execution`.
+There are a few interesting choices, but we are going for `Username map script Command Execution` Metasploit module.
 Researching it, we find https://securitytrails.com/blog/nmap-vulnerability-scan.
 Let's run the metasploit script `use exploit/multi/samba/usermap_script`.

-Boom, we got root access and find the flag!
+Boom, we got root access and found the flags!